cekbote/dsp-lab/Lab-01/Readme.md

 #### Intuition for the Working of the Filter
 ------

-A moving average filter is a low pass filter.
+A erivative Filter (First Order Difference) is a high pass filter.
 The intuition for this can be obtained via the following thought experiment:

 <p float="left" align = "center">
   <img src="https://github.com/Chanakya-Ekbote/DSP-Lab/blob/master/Lab-01/Images/Constant.PNG" width="280"/>